Long Night of Museums

 The ORF Long Night of Museums at NHM Vienna and in the Pathological-anatomical Collection in the Narrenturm.

-The Long Night of Museums under the motto MOONSTRUCK at the Natural History Museum Vienna:
+Tickets for the Long Night of Museums can be bought directly at the Natural History Museum Vienna.

-More information about the Long Night of Museums here.
+More information about the Long Night can be found here.